Sion Michel

-Sion Michel, ACS is an American cinematographer based in Los Angeles, California, United States.
+Sion Michel is an American cinematographer known for his feature film and commercial work.

-Michel is notable for his cinematography work with Dion Beebe in the films Memoirs of a Geisha (2005) and Collateral (2004).
-In addition, he has performed extensive cinematography work for various other films, especially Hong Kong films, as well as on different film and video projects with Steven Spielberg, Rob Marshall, Toyota, and Nike.
-He is also the founder of Mettafilm, a film production company.

 Education

 Sion Michel was born in the United States, and has also spent much of his life in Australia.
 Michel obtained an M.A. in Cinematography from the Australian Film, Television and Radio School in 1992.
 He has been actively working in cinematography and photography since the 1990s.

 Career

 Sion Michel has been an active cinematographer in the film industry since 1986.

-Michel was Cinematographer for many notable films, including The Old Way, Sons of the Neon Night, Heartfall Arises, Shanghai Noir, and Like a Dream.
+Michel was cinematographer for films such as The Old Way, Sons of the Neon Night, Heartfall Arises, Shanghai Noir, and Like a Dream.
 Other production roles include cinematography work for the films Chasing Rabbits, WPPI 2013, and Laura Smiles.

 Michel founded the film production company Mettafilm in 2005, where he currently serves as Director of Photography.
 Sion Michel is also a member of the Australian Cinematographers Society (ACS).

 Selected filmography

 Sion Michel's selected cinematography credits include: